openecloud/openecloud/Readme.md

 - Matplotlib 1.1.1rc
 - GCC 4.6.3

 Only GSL and GCC are the standard repository versions of Ubuntu 12.04.
 Otherwise older versions (e.g. standard Ubuntu) sometime exhibit faulty behavior.
+Newer versions of the packages should work most likely.
+There is no easy way to get the code working on Windows systems, but for all Linux systems it should be easy to adapt the code (see Sec. **Tips and Tricks**)

 Short reasoning for the packages: